Super Safety Raided by ATF

 Frequently Asked Questions

-What is the Super Safety device and why did the ATF raid TwinBros LLC?
+What is the Super Safety device and why did the ATF raid the company selling it?

-The Super Safety is a forced reset trigger designed to increase the rate of fire in semi-automatic firearms.
-The ATF raided TwinBros LLC, who manufactured and sold the device, reportedly classifying it as a machine gun, which is heavily regulated under the NFA.
+The Super Safety is a forced reset trigger (FRT) designed to increase a semi-automatic firearm's rate of fire.
+The ATF raided TwinBros LLC, who manufactured and sold it, classifying the device as a machine gun, which is heavily regulated under the National Firearms Act (NFA).

-Standard semi-automatic triggers use a disconnector to reset the hammer upon trigger release.
-A forced reset trigger uses recoil energy to actively push the trigger forward past the reset point, allowing for much faster follow-up shots.
+Standard semi-automatic triggers use a passive reset, where releasing the trigger allows the hammer to reset.
+An FRT uses recoil energy to actively push the trigger forward past the reset point, enabling faster follow-up shots but requiring precise manipulation to avoid malfunctions.

-What are the potential legal implications for manufacturers of devices like the Super Safety?
+What are the legal implications for manufacturers of devices like the Super Safety?

-Manufacturing and selling devices that the ATF classifies as machine guns without the proper Federal Firearms License (FFL) and Special Occupational Tax stamp can lead to severe legal penalties, including raids and confiscation.
+Manufacturing and selling devices classified as machine guns without the proper licensing (like an 07/02 FFL) and tax stamps can lead to severe legal penalties, including ATF raids and potential criminal charges.
+The ATF's interpretation of what constitutes a machine gun is critical.

-What is the speaker's professional opinion on the ATF's classification of the Super Safety?
+What is the speaker's assessment of the ATF's classification of the Super Safety?

 Related News